-Northwestern University prohibits discrimination and harassment on the basis of race, color, religion, national origin, sex, pregnancy, reproductive health decision making, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship, veteran status, or genetic information.
+Northwestern University prohibits discrimination and harassment on the basis of race, color, religion, national origin, sex, pregnancy, reproductive health decision making, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship, veteran status, genetic information, reproductive health decision making, height, weight, or any other classification protected by law (referred to as "protected classes").

 A bias incident is an act of conduct, speech, or expression to which a bias motive related to the incident is evident as a contributing factor.
 Bias also attends to the ways in which power and privilege have differential impact on individuals involved based on their identity groups membership.
-The Bias Incident Response Team (BIRT) pays attention to how those dynamics impact those involved in the bias incident, student experience, and the larger Northwestern community.
+The Bias Incident Response Team (BIRT) pays attention to how those dynamics impact those involved in the bias incident, the student experience, and the larger Northwestern community.
 Bias Incident Response system and team is an informal Northwestern system for students to report identity-based concerns that arise when interacting with a member of the Northwestern community.
-BIRT was created in response to feedback students gave during community forums after racial incidents that occurred in during 2012.
+BIRT was created in response to feedback students gave during community forums after racial incidents that occurred in 2012.

 BIRT is a non-punitive process that centers community, resources, and education within its process.
 BIRT does not duplicate systems that already exist within the university, rather it engages such systems through referrals.
-In cases where an additional response is required by university policy, law, or requested by the reporter, BIRT will route the report to the appropriate resource including the Office of Equity, the relevant School, College or student affairs dean's office, or to Human Resources.
+In cases where an additional response is required by university policy, law, or requested by the reporter, BIRT will route the report to the appropriate resource including the Office of Civil Rights and Title IX Compliance, the relevant School, College or student affairs dean's office, or to Human Resources.